 Human development is intrinsically linked to spatiality.
 Places, spaces and spatial relations have been vital parameters in shaping the development pathway of humanity throughout history - and there is no reason to assume this may change in the future.
-On the contrary: Modern age globalization and the contemporary ecological crisis arising from multiple violations of planetary boundaries rather seem to indicate a further growing relevance and consciousness of spatiality in our struggles for a better future within a limited biosphere.
+On the contrary: Modern age globalization and multiple human violations of planetary boundaries rather seem to indicate a further growing relevance and consciousness of spatiality in our struggles for a better future within a limited biosphere.

 Against this backdrop, the scientific remit of the DLGS is to develop novel insights and approaches to face the challenges of spatial sustainability transformations.
 We encourage and support pioneering studies that: